-Trish Stanley, PsyD, MFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.
+Trish Stanley, PsyD, LMFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.

 As a full-time marriage and family psychotherapist for over 30 years, she is an experienced, eclectic clinician whose passion is helping couples become masters of their relationship.
 Clients find her to be warm, active, engaged, and creative.
 She often uses humor, metaphors, and therapeutic experiments to enliven the sessions, and utilizes tools for home practice to support couples between sessions.
 She works to have each session build on the prior and to reach the client couple's goals in timely and powerful ways.
 She is committed to having each partner feel known, understood, supported, and appreciated throughout the therapeutic process.